 To get started with Knative, you need a Kubernetes cluster.
 If you aren’t sure which Kubernetes platform is right for you, see Picking the Right Solution.

 We provide information for installing Knative on Google Kubernetes Engine, IBM Cloud Kubernetes Service, IBM Cloud Private, Azure Kubernetes Service, Minikube, OpenShift and Pivotal Container Service clusters.

 Knative depends on an Ingress/Gateway which is capable of routing requests to Knative Services.

 Installing with Ambassador gives us an alternative to installing a service mesh for routing to applications with the Knative Serving component.
 Note that Istio is required for the Knative Eventing component.

 Installing Knative with Gloo

 Install with Gloo: Gloo functions as a lightweight gateway for Knative.
-Choose this option if you don't require service mesh in your cluster and want a lighter-weight alternative to Istio.
-Note that the Knative Eventing component is not supported by Gloo at this time.
+Choose this option if you don’t require a service mesh in your cluster and want a lightweight alternative to Istio.
+Gloo supports all documented Knative features, as well as extensions to Serving such as Eventing and Monitoring.

 Installing Knative with Istio